louisvillemetro-innovation/Dockless-Open-Data/README.md

 # Feedback

 We welcome any feedback you have with this data anonymization method, and your thoughts.
 Please open an issue to discuss publicly, or contact us through our [open data website](https://data.louisvilleky.gov/) [contact form](https://louisvilleky.wufoo.com/forms/open-data-contact-form/).
+And let us know if you are using this, some variation of this, or a differnt method for publishing your city's dockless data as open data or for open records requests.